ivy-llc/ivy/docs/partial_source/contributing/0_setting_up.rst

 In addition, it makes it possible to use modules not yet available for a particular operating system, such as jaxlib on a Windows machine.

-You are of course welcome to use whatever Integrated Development Environment (IDE) you're most familiar with.
 Below we provide instructions for setting up a docker interpreter for `Pycharm <https://www.jetbrains.com/pycharm/>`_, which is the main IDE of choice for our development team: